youngjon2001/DEPRESSION-DATA/README.md

 - The **"Other"** category shows extremely high uncertainty.
 - Most sex and age groups show small CI spreads, meaning consistent estimation.

+  ---

+# Key Insights Summary

+- **Income** and **Age** have the strongest association with depression levels.
+- Depression is highest among individuals aged **45–64 years**.
+- **Females** record the highest frequency of cases.
+- Most demographic groups show **low CI spreads**, meaning consistent data.
+- The **“Other”** group has the highest uncertainty and may require data review.
+- 2017 marks the peak year for depression in the dataset.

+---

+# Recommendations

+### Public Health Stakeholders
+- Prioritize interventions for **middle-aged adults (45–64)**.
+- Address income-related mental-health stressors.
+- Improve data quality for high-uncertainty groups.

+### Researchers
+- Investigate reasons behind the 2017 spike.
+- Conduct deeper analysis on gender-based trends.